preetikumari5/Projects/Apple Clone/README.md

-# Apple Website
+<h1>Apple Website</h1>

-This is a clone project of Apple's official website tools and languages used: html, css, javascript, gsap, react, tailwindcss
+<p>This is a clone project of Apple's official website
+tools and languages used: html, css, javascript, gsap, react, tailwindcss</p>